awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ## ActivateGameSession\(\)<a name="integration-server-sdk-cpp-ref-activategamesession"></a>

-Notifies the Amazon GameLift service that the server process has started a game session and is now ready to receive player connections\.
+Notifies the GameLift service that the server process has started a game session and is now ready to receive player connections\.
 This action should be called as part of the `onStartGameSession()` callback function, after all game session initialization has been completed\.

 ### Syntax<a name="integration-server-sdk-cpp-ref-activategamesession-syntax"></a>